 - It is a storage device for the mixed ORS

 - It is a cup children can drink from

 - The screw-top has indented sides (not evident in this image) which enable it to be held easily by a child

 - It has a clear measuring mark for 200ml water

 - The brand is embossed on the jar

 For a better idea of how the mixing and cup features work please see the information leaflet shown below.

-The Flexi-pack was originally conceived as a refill for the Screw-top but is likely to become the primary product.
-It is cheaper, yet retains the key functionality of measuring and contains the same ingredients as the Screw-top; price is crucial in the markets that the kit is aimed at.
+The Flexi-pack was originally conceived as a refill for the Screw-top but is becoming the primary product.
+It is cheaper, yet retains the key functionality of measuring and contains the same ingredients as the Screw-top.
+Price is crucial in the markets that Kit Yamoyo is aimed at.
 Despite its apparent simplicity, the packaging it quite sophisticated.
 It is a gusseted bag with an easy-to-open laser cut, and it stands up well when filled with water to measure what is required to accurately make up the ORS sachets provided.
 Instructions are printed on the bag and are also graphically displayed on the removeable leaflet inside.